 Who wants a picture of their dog sitting super stiff, ears back, or looking like they were just scolded?
 I want to get a real shot of my fur baby!
 Therefore, my sessions are 70% playtime peppered with 30% clicking camera.
 I get down on their level and we romp, play ball, cuddle, snuggle, play with string, and/or get strung out on catnip.
 I follow where Fido and Fluffy lead me.
 This approach has never let me down, which always allows me the chance to capture the true spirit of my clients’ fur baby.

-During your sessions you need to be constantly on alert.
+During your sessions, you need to be constantly on alert.
 You don’t know what is going to set off Fido or Fluffy on any given day.
 Things can go from peachy to the pits in a twitch of Fluffy’s tail.
-When you are on location, keep an eye on everything around you such as, especially other people and animals.
+When you are on location, keep an eye on everything around you, especially other people and animals.
 Anything that catches the fur baby’s eye should catch your eye, too.
 Monitor body language and educate yourself in this area.
 Is the animal relaxed?
 Have they suddenly changed from a playful to a defensive posture?
 What caused the change?
 Is it something you have done or has something changed in your environment?

 This one is simple.
 Perhaps it even goes without saying, but it’s truly important.
 You have to stay calm and relaxed no matter how Fido or Fluffy are behaving.
 The moment you lose your cool, you’ve lost control of the session.
 The animals sense everything.
 If the shots aren’t working and/or the pet is not cooperating, then call the session off rather than trying to power through.
 I know others will disagree with this, but if your client’s first priority is Fido or Fluffy, yours is too.